grafana/k6-docs/src/data/markdown/docs/02 javascript api/07 k6-experimental/01 browser/10 Page/opener.md

 ---
 title: 'opener()'
-excerpt: 'Browser module: page.mouse method'
+excerpt: 'Browser module: page.opener method'
 ---

 Returns the page that opened the current page.
 The first page that is navigated to will have a `null` opener.